tiwarylab/State-Predictive-Information-Bottleneck/README.md

 ﻿

 # SPIB -- State Predictive Information Bottleneck
 SPIB is a deep learning-based framework that learns the reaction coordinates from high dimensional molecular simulation trajectories.
+Please read and cite this manuscript when using SPIB: https://arxiv.org/abs/2011.10127.
 Here is an implitation of SPIB in Pytorch.

 ## Data Preparation